 In fact, you may not be focusing on the priorities that matter to the business, that get you noticed, that drive success in you role.
 And, it can lead to frustration because a) others are getting recognized and/or promoted, yet you feel you’re working harder, b) you’re getting burnt out and not feeling like you’re advancing on “the big stuff” and/or c) you may sense a general feeling of “not being as successful as I was.”

 Blame it on Hyperbolic Discounting.
 We’re wired to focus on what’s right in front of us instead of taking a long-term view.
 Humans will constantly choose rewards in the short-term, the quick win, instead of focusing on what it takes to achieve bigger rewards in the long term.
-And let’s face it, as parents, and in the culture that surrounds us, there’s an emphasis on “do.”
+And let’s face it, as working parents our to-do lists are never-ending and there can be so much satisfaction in checking-off to do’s, but we may be prioritizing urgent over important or easy over more complicated.

 People who get rewarded are those who stay relentlessly focused on a few big goals and have a single-minded determination to get them done.
 Heather B.